 The external automation with an electro-mechanical non-reversing linear arm automates residential swing-leaf gates with leaves of up to 16' in length.
 It consists of an irreversible electro-mechanical operator with built in opening and closing limits and utilizes a worm screw system.
 The irreversible system ensures the gate is mechanical locked when the motor is not operating.
 A lock still needs to be installed if security or high winds are a concern.
 A manual release makes it possible to move the gate in the event of a power-cut or fault.

+- For Your Ass ristance -

+Keep this manual safely s installation. stored after

+Serial Number

-Keep this manual safely stored after installation.
-Serial Number Date of Purchase Date of Purchase Place of Purchase Have this information on hand while handling all service and warranty issues.
+Date of Purchase

+Place of Purchase

+Have this information on han service and warranty issues •